EduOrtegaDEV/EduOrtegaDEV.github.io/_pages/about.md

 ### FRONT-END

-I do not considre myself as a FullStack developer but I have some experience in HTML, CSS3 and JavaScript with exposure to React.
+I do not considre myself as a FullStack developer but I have some experience in React and React Native.

 ### OTHER SKILLS